qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2025-08-21

+Congratulations to [Ruge Chen](https://qhmu.github.io/members/202411ruge.html) for winning the Best Poster Award in the 6th ABCT Research Postgraduate Symposium in the Biology Discipline.

 ### 2025-08-06

 Quanhua Mu is invited to give a talk at the PolyU Science Workshop - [AI x Science](https://www.polyu.edu.hk/fs/research/symposium-and-workshop/workshop-on-ai-x-science/).